Marcia Milgrom Dodge: Career

-She choreographed Sullivan and Gilbert at the Kennedy Center in 1983 and directed Tell Me on a Sunday (2002) with Alice Ripley at the Kennedy Center.
-At the Arena Stage in Washington, D.C., she choreographed On The Town (1989), Closer Than Ever, Merrily We Roll Along (1990), and Of Thee I Sing (1992) (Helen Hayes Award Nomination for Outstanding Choreography).
-She directed several productions of Ain't Misbehaving, first at Virginia Stage in 1991, followed by River Arts Repertory, Berkshire Theatre Festival, Cleveland Play House, Alabama Shakespeare Festival, Huntington Theatre, Pittsburgh Public Theatre, and the Philadelphia Drama Guild, receiving two Barrymore Award nominations for Outstanding Choreography and Best Musical.

-For The Cape Playhouse, she directed Deathtrap starring Robert Petkoff and Alison Fraser; Crimes of the Heart starring Sandy Duncan; Accomplice with Stephanie Zimbalist and Richard Kind; Angel Street starring David McCallum, Jean Leclerc, and Mia Dillon; and Murder on the Orient Express.
+At The Cape Playhouse, Dodge directed Deathtrap starring Robert Petkoff and Alison Fraser; Crimes of the Heart starring Sandy Duncan; Accomplice with Stephanie Zimbalist and Richard Kind; Angel Street starring David McCallum, Jean LeClerc, and Mia Dillon; and Murder on the Orient Express.

-As resident director of the Phoenix Theatre Company at SUNY Purchase, Dodge directed and choreographed Ken Ludwig's Sullivan & Gilbert, starring George Grizzard, as well as High Spirits.
-She also directed The Crucifer of Blood and There's One in Every Marriage.
+As resident director of the Phoenix Theatre Company at SUNY Purchase, Dodge directed and choreographed Ken Ludwig's Sullivan & Gilbert, starring George Grizzard, as well as High Spirits, The Crucifer of Blood, and There's One in Every Marriage.

-She has directed and choreographed productions at the Music Circus in Sacramento, including The Unsinkable Molly Brown with Susan Egan, South Pacific with Kerry O'Malley (2006), and Guys and Dolls (2009) with Gary Beach.
+Dodge has also directed and choreographed productions at the Music Circus in Sacramento, including The Unsinkable Molly Brown with Susan Egan, South Pacific (2006) with Kerry O'Malley, and Guys and Dolls (2009) with Gary Beach.

-In 2011, she directed a production of Chicago, directed and choreographed The Three Musketeers at the Fredericia Theater in Denmark and How to Succeed in Business Without Really Trying at the Reprise Theatre Company in Los Angeles, as well as productions of Simeon's Gift, The Who's Tommy, Once On This Island, and Hair and director of Fit To Print.
+In 2011, Dodge directed a regional production of Chicago at Flat Rock Playhouse.
+She also directed and choreographed The Three Musketeers at the Fredericia Musicalteater in Denmark and How to Succeed in Business Without Really Trying at the Reprise Theatre Company in Los Angeles.
+Dodge has also directed and choreographed productions of Simeon's Gift (2007), The Who's Tommy (2006), Hair (2001), and Fit To Print (1999) at the Bay Street Theatre.
 At the Riverside Theatre in Vero Beach, Florida, she was the director for Dames at Sea, Anything Goes, Evita, and directed a performance of Blithe Spirit.

-In 2012, Dodge directed and choreographed Hello, Dolly! at the Malts Jupiter Theatre starring Vicki Lewis and Gary Beach.
+In 2012, Dodge directed and choreographed Hello, Dolly! at the Maltz Jupiter Theatre starring Vicki Lewis and Gary Beach.
 She directed Mark Brown's Around The World In 80 Days for the Pittsburgh Public Theatre, followed by a new production of The Music Man for the Glimmerglass Festival.

-World premieres include Knight Life: The Girl Who Would Be King by Robert Sternean, Prudence Fraser, and Jeff Barry (Riverside Theatre); Rupert Holmes's Thumbs, starring Kathie Lee Gifford and Diana Canova (Helen Hayes Theatre Company); Cookin (New Victory, Monette Lane, South Korea, and International Tour), by Jeffrey Hatcher (also conceived, Denver Center Theatre Co.); by Bill C. Davis and Richard Adler (George Street Playhouse); by John Bishop, Mel Marvin, and Robert Satuoff (La Jolla Playhouse); and by William Bloom and Arnold Weinstein (American Music Theatre Festival).

-Dodge's production of Disney's Beauty and the Beast at Olney Theatre Center was largely met with a positive reception from critics.
-Olney Theatre brought back the production in November 2022.
+In 2021, Dodge directed a production of Disney's Beauty and the Beast at the Olney Theatre Center, which was met with a mostly positive reception from critics.
+Olney Theatre brought back the production in November 2022 after the 2021 run was canceled early due to the COVID-19 pandemic.